Breadcrumb

 Celebrating One Year of the National Maternal Mental Health Hotline

-In its first 11 months, the Hotline served almost 12,000 pregnant and postpartum people (people who recently gave birth) and their loved ones.
+In its first year, the Hotline’s professional counselors have had about 13,400 conversations, serving pregnant and postpartum people (people who recently gave birth) and their loved ones.

 How many people contacted the Hotline in its first year?

-Counselors provided emotional support, resources, and referrals to nearly 12,000 people.
+Counselors provided emotional support, resources, and referrals through nearly 13,400 contacts.
 About 70% of contacts were by phone and 30% were by text.

 How quickly did counselors answer calls?